MichaelGrafnetter/webauthn-interop/Documentation/API/DSInternals.Win32.WebAuthn.AuthenticatorAttestationResponse.md

 ### <a id="DSInternals_Win32_WebAuthn_AuthenticatorAttestationResponse_AttestationObject"></a> AttestationObject

-This attribute contains an attestation object, which is opaque to, and cryptographically protected against tampering by, the client.
-The attestation object contains both authenticator data and an attestation statement.
+The attestation object returned by the authenticator (Base64Url encoded).

 ```csharp
 [JsonPropertyName("attestationObject")]